hlhielkema/quizforms/README.md

 | ![form2](screenshots/form2.png) | ![manage-forms](screenshots/manage-forms.png) |

 ## Tech Stack
+The primary components of the QuizForms Tech Stack are:

 - .NET Core 3.1
 - ASP.NET Core
 - Sass (scss)
-- HTML, JavaScript, Css
+- HTML, CSS, JavaScript
 - Docker
 - PowerShell

 ## Requirements
 Only `Docker` and `PowerShell` are required to build and run QuizForms.
+Other dependencies are included through the Docker container image.

 ## Docker
 QuizForms uses Docker to compile and run.